 Why is French the Language of Love?

 There are many theories as to why French is known to be the most romantic language on earth.
 One theory is based on the sound of the language itself.
-The smooth, flowing sentences and the melodic intonation make the language a pleasure to listen to, especially when it comes to French expressions of love.
+The smooth, flowing sentences and the melodic intonation make the language a pleasure to listen to, especially when it comes to hearing French expressions of love.
 Another factor is that France has produced some of the world’s greatest artists and philosophers, who have expressed deep truths about love and life in the French language.

 Perhaps the most interesting theory about why French is considered the language of love is the concept of “courtly love.”
 In the 12th century, the idea of a knight performing heroic deeds out of a sense of chivalrous and noble love for a lady became popular.
 Though the concept of courtly love started as a fictional way to entertain nobility, popular culture eventually caught on to the romantic narrative, and it’s now found its way into various expressions of French art and philosophy.